Talk to a healthcare professionals 1-855-899-2873

 When all signs indicate the cancer is slow growing or that your life expectancy is less than 10 years, the selected course of action may be to wait for symptoms to appear before beginning treatment.
 This is called watchful waiting.
 It is important in certain cases to weigh the inconvenience of treatment with the risk posed by the cancer.

-This surveillance mode allows to initiate a treatment only when the cancer causes symptoms, in order to treat them.
+This surveillance mode allows initiation of a treatment only when the cancer causes symptoms, in order to treat them.
 In this case, the goal of any future treatment will not be to cure your cancer, but to control your symptoms.
 This is called palliative treatment.

 If your doctor has suggested watchful waiting, your medical follow-ups will include a PSA test, a physical examination, including a digital rectal examination (DRE), a bone scan or other tests as needed and if your cancer progresses, your doctor will address it.
 This is a case by case approach.